Can I Learn How To Manage Stress At Work? (Yes — Here's How)

 Progressive muscle relaxation is generally known as a process that takes you through alternating tensing and relaxing of each muscle group while focusing on relaxing thoughts.
 Just a short session can help many to feel rejuvenated and recharged.

 Logical problem-solving can be especially helpful for those who believe that they are naturally skilled at problem-solving.
-Using this method, you can try to narrow down the issue that’s causing you the most stress and brainstorm potential solutions.
+Using this method, you can narrow down the issue causing you the most stress and brainstorm potential solutions.
 You can then rank your solutions from best to worst and come up with an action plan for reducing stress.

 iStock/PeopleImages